SwiftRex/SwiftRex/README.md

 - [State](#state)
 ---
 ### Action

+An Action represents an event that was notified by external (or sometimes internal) actors of your app.
+It's about relevant INPUT events.

 There's no "Action" protocol or type in SwiftRex.
 However, Action will be found as a generic parameter for most core data structures, meaning that it's up to you to define what is the root Action type.